Pisces-Project/PyMetric/paper/paper.md

 PyMetric is a lightweight Python library designed to streamline differential geometry and vector calculus operations in user-defined coordinate systems, with a focus on applications in astrophysics and computational physics.
-The library was originally created to provide a geometric backend for the Pisces project, an (in development) general purpose astrophysical modeling and initial conditions library, but has since grown into an independent library due to its size and complexity.
+The library was originally created to provide a geometric backend for the Pisces project, an in-development, general purpose astrophysical modeling and initial conditions library, but has since grown into an independent library due to its size and complexity.
 In many physical modeling tasks, it is both natural and advantageous to work in non-Cartesian coordinate systems that align with the inherent symmetries of the system.
-These systems can be highly nontrivial—such as ellipsoidal (homoeoidal) or spheroidal coordinates—where explicitly handling coordinate-specific expressions becomes tedious and error-prone.
-PyMetric provides a unified abstraction that decouples the underlying coordinate representation from the operations themselves, allowing users to accurately compute gradients, divergences, Laplacians, and related geometric quantities through a consistent interface.
+These coordinate systems can feature complex geometric structure which makes the explicit handling of differential operations cumbersome.
+This is particularly true for exotic coordinate systems (e.g. homoeoidal coordinate systems).
+PyMetric provides a unified abstraction that decouples the underlying coordinate representation from the operations themselves, allowing users to accurately compute gradients, divergences, Laplacians, and related geometric quantities through a consistent (and coordinate system agnostic) interface.
 This makes it easier to prototype and scale models in complex geometries without having to rewrite operations for each coordinate system.

 The core design of PyMetric relies on a hybrid symbolic-numeric model that balances efficiency, flexibility, and accuracy.
-Symbolic computation is used to derive key geometric quantities, such as metric tensors, Christoffel symbols, and Jacobians, directly from the structure of the coordinate system.
-These symbolic expressions preserve the full geometric context and can be reused across multiple evaluations.
-Once derived, they are compiled into optimized numerical functions that can be efficiently applied to array data on structured grids.
+Symbolic computation is used to derive key geometric quantities, such as metric tensors, Christoffel symbols, and Jacobians, from a minimal set of coordinate system properties.
+Once generated, these symbolic structures can be converted into efficient numerical routines that operate on array-backed data and are composed to perform higher-level operations.
 This approach allows PyMetric to support coordinate-aware computation with minimal overhead, avoiding the need for repeated symbolic manipulation during runtime, while maintaining high accuracy through analytically correct geometric expressions.
 The result is a powerful and extensible framework that enables NumPy-style [@harris2020array] workflows in complex coordinate systems without sacrificing physical fidelity.

-In addition to its symbolic-numeric foundation, PyMetric provides structured abstractions for grids and field data, supporting a range of coordinate systems and buffer backends—including in-memory arrays and HDF5 [@hdf5] storage for scalable computation.
-Users can define fields over geometric grids and apply differential operators without manually managing coordinate-dependent logic.
+In addition to its symbolic-numeric foundation, PyMetric provides structured abstractions for grids and field data, supporting a range of coordinate systems and buffer backends.
+Because the PyMetric field abstraction is only minimally coupled to the underlying data storage, it can interface with a variety of array backends, including in-memory arrays and HDF5 [@hdf5] storage for lazy-loading and chunked computation.
+This design enables coordinate-aware operations to be applied efficiently to large, multidimensional datasets without compromising generality or performance.

-PyMetric automates core operations such as gradients, divergences, and Laplacians in a geometry-aware fashion, enabling accurate and efficient modeling of physical systems across disciplines like general relativity, magnetohydrodynamics, and planetary dynamics.
-By embedding geometric structure directly into array-based workflows, PyMetric offers a modern, extensible foundation for scientific computing in complex coordinate geometries.
+By automating core geometric operations across coordinate systems, PyMetric simplifies the development of physics-based modeling software that requires flexible geometric handling.
+Its design supports a broad spectrum of scientific computing applications, from simulating relativistic fluids to analyzing gravitational fields.
+In doing so, PyMetric establishes a modern and extensible foundation for geometry-aware computation in Python, enabling the creation of accurate, efficient, and scalable models in complex coordinate geometries.

 # Statement of need